LOCATIONS TBD By Disaster Event

 Accommodations: Lodging will be provided for the team by the local host organization.
 Details about housing will be provided in a timely manner from the Site Coordinator, and volunteers should expect to bring bedding and a towel.
 Breakfast and lunch supplied on camp days (Monday - Friday).
 All other meals may be at the expense of the Volunteer Team.

-Additional donations to Camp Noah also are recommended to help cover the cost of the camp and supplies for the children such as th eprovide3d fleece blanket, preparedness backpack and t-shirt.
+Additional donations to Camp Noah also are recommended to help cover the cost of the camp and supplies for the children such as the provided fleece blanket, preparedness backpack and T-shirt.